 It was in this town that was the genesis that formed who I am now and how I think about the world and art.
 I grew up around a lot of pop music but didn’t grow up on pop music.
 I was raw, and totally was emersed in the hardcore and punk/post-punk coming out at the time.
 The catharsis of loud and abrasive music.

-There was a great thing that happened with the arrival of punk and hardcore in the late 80s and 90s but I honestly felt the wave that happened in the late 80s and early 90s had as equally great of an impact in those there to see it in their youth back in the day.
+There was a great thing that happened with the arrival of punk and hardcore in the late 70s and early 80s but I honestly felt the wave that happened in the late 80s and early 90s had as equally great of an impact in those there to see it in their youth back in the day.
 There was a lot of time spent on this playlist listening through hordes of bands and long lost records to condense the selection to the one seen below.
 I’ve tried to mix up a few more melodic tracks in the mix that come from the same sort of general “scene” that was happening across North America at the time.
 This overall selection is from my own perspective at the time and I distilled the choices down to tracks that I still listen to get excited about from time to time even in this present day.

 Starting off with the cavernous, murky, and dour sounds of Indian Summer, this collection of tracks represents what I was listening to at the time but also what a hell lot of other kids were listening to at the time.

 DISCLAIMER: Many of these tracks were recorded on 4 or 8 tracks, mixed badly, rife with and vinyl crackles and tape hiss, and vocals are lost in the mix, and generally a lot of angst and screaming.
 If you are “faint at heart” for this sort of thing it might be best to take this particular mix in measured segments, sort of like a syndicated TV show…

 2. UNWOUND Envelope 1993

 3. SHOTMAKER Failure 1996

 4. SWING KIDS Line 1 1994